Fred-Evif/Matilda/source/CITE-seq.rst

    - `--rna`: path to training data RNA modality.

-   - `--adt`: path to training data ADT modality (can be null if ATAC is provided).
+   - `--adt`: path to training data ADT modality.

-   - `--atac`: path to training data ATAC modality (can be null if ADT is provided).
-Note ATAC data should be summarised to the gene level as "gene activity score".

    - `--cty`: path to the labels of training data.